someobserver/recurgence/tools/prompt-refactorer.md

 **Restructure Without Reduction**

-Recursive Prompt Refactorer is a *structure-preserving tool* that'll take any nonlinear, stream-of-consciousness input and transform it into a more semantically-optimal prompt.
-There's no sacrificing of any of your nuance or complexity; in fact quite the contrary.
+Recursive Prompt Refactorer takes any nonlinear, stream-of-consciousness input and transforms it into a more semantically-optimal prompt.
+There's no sacrificing of any of your nuance or complexity.

-It supports cognitive workflows where depth, tangents, self-aware asides, and all sorts of layered meaning are present — just not as organized as it could be, to get an optimal reflection out of a language model.
+It supports cognitive workflows where depth, tangents, self-aware asides, and all sorts of layered meaning are present.
+If it's not as organized as it could be, this tool will help you get an optimal reflection out of a language model.

-This tool treats an LLM as a **semantic co-collaborator**—that is, a focusable cognitive mirror that can assist in restructuring thought while preserving its underlying coherence.
+It treats an LLM as a focusable cognitive mirror that can assist in restructuring thought while preserving its underlying coherence.

 ---

 ## When to Use

 - If your input exceeds a few dense, nonlinear sentences
-- When your tone, rhythm, or internal logic must be preserved intact
+- When your tone, rhythm, and your internal logic must be preserved intact
 - You're preparing high-resolution prompts for reflection, reasoning, or synthesis
-- All your layered concepts are embedded in a single stream (like a brain dump), and you want to preserve the structure
+- All your layered concepts are embedded in a single stream (like a verbal brain dump), and you want to preserve the structure
-- Your input contains **epistemic gravity** and needs structural clarity, but you can't afford to lose *your* nuance or complexity
+- Your input contains epistemic gravity and needs structural clarity, but you can't afford to lose *your* nuance or complexity

 ---